sfranke/ts3bot/README.md

 ## How does it work?

 Once the system is running and connected to your Teamspeak 3 server it registers to the server notify event.
-Everytime a client connects to your Teamspeak 3 server an event is emitted and captured by the system.
-New clients will be greeted and ask to register. registered users will be re-validated in the background and only get asked to register again once their API-key is invalid.
+Every time a client connects to your Teamspeak 3 server an event is emitted by your server and captured by the system.
+New clients will be greeted and ask to register.
+Registered users will be re-validated in the background and only get asked to register again once their API-key is invalid.
 If valid client data changes it gets automatically updated on reconnect to your Teamspeak 3 server.

 ## User object stored in mongodb
 ```javascript